rgbeing/osu-aim-analyzer/README.md

 # Osu!
 Aim Analyzer

-This is a program to inspect replays and diagnose player's aim.
+This is a program to inspect replays and diagnose player's aim (using linear regression method).

 ## Appreciation
 This program includes the whole source file of [Awlexus](https://github.com/Awlexus)'s [python-osu-parser](https://github.com/Awlexus/python-osu-parser), located on *osuparse* folder under *core* folder.

-The idea of *rotatedness* and the concept of applying this to offset tablet range is heaviliy affected by [Mirei Hayasaka](https://osu.ppy.sh/users/5247450), the source is [here (Korean)](https://osu.ppy.sh/users/5247450).
+The idea of *rotatedness* and the concept of applying this to offset tablet range is heavily inspired by [Mirei Hayasaka](https://osu.ppy.sh/users/5247450), the source is [here (Korean)](https://osu.ppy.sh/users/5247450).

 ## Download
 Check the *Release* page!

 If you click the version, *AimAnalyzer.zip* file will be there.
 Download and unzip it, and open *AimAnalyzer.exe* inside it.
 It might take few seconds to start.

+### Update
+There is no auto update function currently, please re-download the zip file again.

 ## How To Use
 If you open the AimAnalyzer.exe, you will look this window: